SystemsApproach/ops/intro.rst

 enterprise or an "Internet of Things" setting such as a factory.
-The edge is the place where the cloud services connect to the real world, e.g., via sensors and actuators, and where latency-sensitive services are deployed to be close to the consumers of those services.
+The edge is the place where the cloud services connect to the real world, e.g., via sensors and actuators, and where latency-sensitive services are deployed to be close to the consumers of those services.\ [#]_

+.. [#] Server clusters hosted in co-location facilities can also be
+       considered edge clouds, and benefit from the technologies and practices described in this book, but we use enterprises as our canonical example because they encompass a broader set of deployment requirements.

 The hyperscalers are indeed willing to manage your edge cloud for you, as an extension of their core datacenters.
 And correspondingly, there